 4. Antonia’s project is uploaded to the online platform, ready for investors to invest in her project.

-5. Antonia’s project will be considered ‘ financed’ if there are enough investors to help her reach the loan amount.
-This means that each month, Antonia will pay back the investors the money she owes them along with interest.
-The investors will receive these monthly instalments for the duration agreed by both parties.
+5. Antonia’s project will be considered ‘ financed’ if enough investors help her reach the loan amount.
+This means Antonia will repay the investors the money she owes them monthly, with interest.
+The investors will receive these monthly instalments for the duration both parties agree.

-With thousands of unique and innovative companies looking for capital, crowdlending has become a highly desirable way for small business owners and entrepreneurs to easily secure funding.
+With thousands of unique and innovative companies looking for capital, crowdlending has become a highly desirable way for small business owners and entrepreneurs to secure funding easily.